mauricext4fs/mod_statx/README.md

 To make it work you would need to do the following:

+1. Download the latest distribution of hiredis found at: https://github.com/redis/hiredis
+2. Unpack it under hiredis
-Compile it with: /Users/mcourtois/apache/bin/apxs -i -a -c mod_statx.c hiredis/hiredis.c hiredis/net.c hiredis/sds.c
+3. Compile mod_statx with: apxs -i -a -c mod_statx.c hiredis/hiredis.c hiredis/net.c
+   hiredis/sds.c

-Then if everything went good add the following line to httpd.conf:
+4. Then if everything went good add the following line to httpd.conf:

 LoadModule statx_module       modules/mod_statx.so